kossnocorp/superstate/README.md

 // Define the states

 type FormState =
+  // Pass the context as the second generic parameter:
   | State<"pending", Fields>
   | State<"errored", Fields & ErrorFields>
   | State<"complete", Fields>
+  // You can also mix with strings:
   | "canceled";

 // Define the form statechart: